skip to main content

 How can I find out more?

-As CJUSD considers options for preparing our schools for the future, we welcome your input.
+As CJUSD works to prepare our schools for the future, we welcome your input.
 To share your opinions or to ask questions, please contact Superintendent Scott Loehr at superintendent@centerusd.org or (916) 338-6400.